 Former president's breathing tube indicates severe pneumonia

 Former President George H.W.
-Bush is being treated for pneumonia in intensive care at a Houston hospital where doctors are evaluating him before removing a breathing tube.
-His underlying health problems include vascular parkinsonism, a rare syndrome that mimics Parkinson's disease.
+Bush has pneumonia and is in intensive care at a Houston hospital where doctors are evaluating him before removing a breathing tube FILE - In this Nov.
+11, 2014, file photo, former President George H.W.
+Bush acknowledges the crowd at his presidential library before his son former President George W. Bush discusses his new book "41: A Portrait of My Father" in College Station, Texas.
+Former President George H.W.
+Bush, who has been admitted to a Houston hospital with pneumonia, has used a motorized scooter or a wheelchair in recent years because of vascular parkinsonism, a rare syndrome that mimics Parkinsona TMs disease.

 Add your comments below